-Worse yet, it was impossible to escape the Spin Doctors, Offspring, No Doubt and Hanson on the radio dial.
-Indie, modern, alternative — whatever we called the good stuff — was dead, gone, embalmed and buried.
+Worse yet, it was impossible to escape the Spin Doctors, Offspring, No Doubt, and Hanson on the radio dial.
+Indie, modern, alternative — whatever we called the good stuff — was dead, gone, embalmed, and buried.
 Joey Ramone had become an online stock trader by then, which to this day some fans still swear killed him in 2001, not lymphoma.
 Pretty fly for a white guy.

 “You gotta go see Ben Folds Five, this guy’s a young Joe Jackson,” a pal in the music biz told me, knowing a statement like that would titillate me, given my fondness for keyboard players and my diehard devotion to Jackson.
-It was just a couple months before the peak of the Five’s popularity with their one big hit, “Brick.”
+It was just a couple of months before the peak of the Five’s popularity with their one big hit, “Brick.”

 Folds was all that.
 Standing in line at the Avalon nightclub in Boston waiting to get into a WBCN-FM Christmas Rave where he was performing, I watched him and his bandmates — Ben Folds Five was a trio! not a quintet! a harbinger of things to come — pile out of a van and walk in the front door, high school girls screaming and fainting in his path.

 Later, opening the night’s festivities, Folds blew the other bands (Catherine Wheel, Everclear, some other forgettable chumps who looked downright cadaverous) off the stage with his sheer rock force.
-A slacker dervish, Folds spent the show dancing on top of the baby grand piano, playing his autoharp, and making a lot of weird, rhythmic sound effects with the mic — the learning of which must have involved years of dicking around with loud amps and speakers, and most certainly being yelled at by supervising adults.
+A slacker dervish, Folds spent the show dancing on top of the baby grand piano, playing his autoharp, and making a lot of weird, rhythmic sound effects with the mic — the learning of which must have involved years of dicking around with loud amps and speakers and most certainly being yelled at by supervising adults.

 It was off-kilter, punky pop without guitars.
 Funny songs like “Underground,” and “One Angry Dwarf and 200 Solemn Faces,” – in which the bullied twerp back in elementary school ends up the famous rock star exacting revenge on his former classmates – bit the hand that fed them, joyously celebrating the indie-rock scene upon which the group built their rep, while at the same time lambasting the social misfits who populated it.

-Below Ben Folds’ insouciant, self-deprecating act there clearly lurked a James-Brown-serious performer chasing perfection in his musicianship and an possessing a drive to seriously entertain us, not just get a couple cheap laughs.
-At the center of the Five, Folds masterfully worked jazz into his songs, along with Elton John riffs, freakin’ Wild West saloon music, boogie-woogie and every other piano lick known to man.
+Below Ben Folds’ insouciant, self-deprecating act there clearly lurked a James-Brown-serious performer chasing perfection in his musicianship and possessing a drive to seriously entertain us, not just get a couple of cheap laughs.
+At the center of the Five, Folds masterfully worked jazz into his songs, along with Elton John riffs, freakin’ Wild West saloon music, boogie-woogie, and every other piano lick known to man.
 The high school girls had no idea he was whipping through the lexicon of American popular music at breakneck speed; they just knew it sounded good.
 Despite the theatrics and feigned half-interest, he had us watching it all.
 We dared not look away or we’d miss something cool.
-Somehow, this group pulled off a heady show in a way their lighthearted contemporaries such as The Presidents of the United States of America could never do, even though their schticks were cut from the same bolt of musical fabric.
+Somehow, this group pulled off a heady show in a way their lighthearted contemporaries such as The Presidents of the United States of America could never do, even though their schticks were cut from the same bolt of the musical fabric.
 It was awesome.
 Ben Folds reawakened the rock fan in me.

-A couple records later, the Five broke up, and he released Ben Folds Live, documenting his legendary solo — literally, Folds and his piano — tour, whose highlight was a thunderous rendition of “Philosophy” and its “Rhapsody in Blue” solo mashed up with a positively insane piano rendition of the Dick Dale surf-guitar classic “Miserlou.”
-Then came the studio album Rockin’ the Suburbs, an amazing amalgamation of 1970s and 1980s pop-rock sounds, the title tune perfectly lampooning the heavily mixed 1990s punk-funk-metal of the Offspring’s ilk.
+A couple of records later, the Five broke up, and he released Ben Folds Live, documenting his legendary solo — literally, Folds and his piano — tour, whose highlight was a thunderous rendition of “Philosophy” and its “Rhapsody in Blue” solo mashed up with a positively insane piano rendition of the Dick Dale surf-guitar classic “Miserlou.”
+Then came the studio album Rockin’ the Suburbs, an amazing amalgamation of the 1970s and 1980s pop-rock sounds, the title tune perfectly lampooning the heavily mixed 1990s punk-funk-metal of the Offspring’s ilk.

 During those years, Folds was so cool, inviting us into his living room with gorgeous songs from his solo years dedicated to his kids Louis (“Still Fighting It”) and Gracie (“Gracie”).